** This interview was conducted with Josh Smoker in early January, prior to him being designated for assignment on January 26.**

 MMO: You experienced a tough early go of it in the minors; requiring surgeries for bone spurs, a torn labrum and rotator cuff.
 How challenging was that period of time for you, and how did you continue to push through mentally with the setbacks?

 Josh: It was definitely tough.
 Obviously when you know that you’re a lot better than what you’re showing on the field you get to a point where you almost feel defeated a little bit.
 There were plenty of times where I expected that nothing was really going to come back to my arm and I wasn’t really going to be able to do anything further in baseball.
-Because early on in my career I didn’t know what it felt like to have fun out on the baseball field and get paid to do it just because I was never 100 percent.
+Early on in my career I didn’t know what it felt like to have fun out on the baseball field and get paid to do it just because I was never 100 percent.

 I think just having my family behind me was really what kept me chugging along and they knew somewhere inside of me I still had a love for the game, it was just a matter of finding that joy again and getting a little bit healthy.
 Fortunately for me it took a little bit longer but once everything finally felt good again it was just a clear path from there.